The Primary Resource

 Newborns, teenagers, and even sibling groups who are unable to remain in their family home all need love, nurturing, and a safe place to live where their most basic childhood needs can be met.

-Resource Families (formerly called ‘Foster Families’) are Child and Family Services of Western Manitoba’s primary resource for these children.
-Resource family parents work in partnership with social workers, other professionals, and the child’s birth parents to give children the best support possible.
+Resource Families (also called ‘Foster Families’) are Child and Family Services of Western Manitoba’s primary resource for these children.
+Resource parents work in partnership with social workers, other professionals, and the child’s birth parents to give children the best support possible.
 CFS of Western Manitoba’s foster families receive ongoing training and support in dealing with the challenges and rewards of fostering.

 For more information about becoming a resource family, email email@example.com or call 204-726-7190 (toll free 1-800-483-8980).

-Resource Parent Eligibility
+Resource Family Eligibility

 Resource parents are at least 18 years old – male or female.
 They are married, single, divorced or widowed.
 They are fluent in English and may be bilingual.
 They may come from different cultural backgrounds.
 They may rent or own their home, be retired, or employed outside the home.
 Resource parents can have no children or children of their own.